H-2A, H-2B, and H-3 Visa

 - The facility’s professional staff; and

-- The nature of the alien’s participation in the training program.
+- The nature of the noncitizen’s participation in the training program.

 In addition, the petition must show that the special education exchange visitor is: